 — a) Types of data/information that were collected

-— c) How data/information were analyzed
+— c) How data/information was analyzed

 — d) Limitations of the evaluation (eg, cautions about findings/conclusions and how to use the findings/conclusions, etc.)